AllanJeremy/something-interesting/README.md

 - In retrospect, I could have waited until I was done to generate the single migration needed to run when you setup the project.
 However, creating multiple migrations is also indicative of how real-world use occurs, so ><

 9. Add friendlier error message responses from db instead of forwarding db error as response (for example: when creating duplicate records)

+10. Use transactions in write queries for atomic queries (eg. if we fail to increment friend count, don't decrement pending friend count)